datocms/react-datocms/docs/video-player.md

 ## Props

-The `<VideoPlayer />` components supports all the properties made available for `<MuxPlayer />` component from `@mux/mux-player-react` package plus `data`, that is meant to pass data directly in shape they are provided by DatCMS GraphQL API.
+The `<VideoPlayer />` components supports all the properties made available for `<MuxPlayer />` component from `@mux/mux-player-react` package plus `data`, which is meant to receive data directly in the shape they are provided by DatoCMS GraphQL API.

+`<Video Player />` uses the `data` prop to generate a set of props for the inner `<MuxPlayer />`.
+On this topic, also see the "Advanced usage" section below.

 | prop | type           | required           | description                                                      | default |
 | ---- | -------------- | ------------------ | ---------------------------------------------------------------- | ------- |